Why hiring a registered authorised celebrant matters

 2. Legal Wedding Requirements: Don’t Risk an Invalid Marriage

-There are legal wedding requirements in Australia that must be followed for your marriage to be recognised and officially solemnised.
-Only a registered celebrant understands all the steps, from the Notice of Intended Marriage form to the Declaration of No Legal Impediment and final paperwork submissions.
+There are legal wedding wording requirements in Australia that must be read out loud, for your marriage to be recognised and officially solemnised.
+Only a registered celebrant knows and understands all the steps, from the Notice of Intended Marriage form to the Declaration of No Legal Impediment and final paperwork submissions.

 Hiring someone who doesn’t know these legal requirements is disastrous and costly!
-We’ve heard horror stories of couples thinking they were married, only to find out later the paperwork was never lodged.
+We’ve heard horror stories of couples thinking they were married, only to find out later the paperwork was never lodged, because the ‘celebrant’ wasn’t actually registered.

 Save yourself the heartbreak and trust a registered professional to tick all the legal boxes.